Skunkworks1983/FTC-Cascade-Effect-sandbox/1983 Game/README.txt

 3) Open autonomous.c
 4) Scroll unilt you see the lines that start with #include
 5) Ignore the first #include line, "JoystickDriver.c", it's a system file
-6) The next include lines tell you what files to open.
-7) Open drivebase.c
-8) Open any other files that show up in the #include section.
+6) Right-click the next #include file, it should be "drivebase.c"
-9) Go back to autonomous.cand compile it.
+7) Go back to autonomous.c and compile it.
+8) If you make any changes to drivebase.c check your work by compilng autonomous.c Compiling autonomous.c will automatically compile drivebase.c.

 TO TEST THE ARM